Intervue/Data-structures-algorithms-for-interviews/README.md

 - Two pointers in a loop both on same side one tracking duplicates one tracking unique can be used to remove duplicates from a string.
 - In case of string arr size should be measured using strlen and not using sizeof as sizeof also includes \0
 - Sometimes a string can be merged with itself or the other to solve some algos.
 For eg: if one string is rotation of the other, concatenating one with itself can give a string where second string will be a substring in this string.
+- Store as many things as required to solve the algo in hash table as it is a structure

 # Topic0: Programming Questions